 Visualizing conversation during collaborative team practices, why should you do:

-• You have an unambiguous model that you can examine and criticize (individual or with the help from experts), that you can take back every time to have the context for a next conversation at a glance.
+- You have a model that is unambiguous, can be researched and critiqued independently or with the assistance of experts, and you can retrieve it every time to have the context for the next conversation at a glance.

 Do you want to know more about visualizing conversation, please feel free to contact me